New York City shooting: Gunman pretends to work on car, shoots man in the head multiple times in ambush attack

 CLICK HERE TO GET THE FOX NEWS APP

-Police are also investigating whether the gunman was disguised as a Hasidic man, according to the New York Post.
+Police were also investigating whether the gunman was disguised as a Hasidic man, according to the New York Post.